torquebox/torquebox.org/news/2011-06-10-torquebox-gem.md

 our 1.x releases.
 As always if you run into any issues join us in [IRC or on the mailing lists][community] and we'll help get things sorted out.

+# Stay Tuned for More on 2.x

+A simplified installation is only one of the many great new things about TorqueBox 2.x.
+We'll talk more over the coming weeks about TorqueBox 2.x and JBoss AS7 as we march towards our first 2.x release.